 If you have a medical condition that makes eye movements difficult or impossible for you, other forms of bilateral stimulation can be used, such as auditory beeps or tapping on the hands.

-Julia offers EMDR for the treatment of trauma symptoms, anxiety, panic attacks, phobias and performance anxiety.
-If you are struggling with any of the above, or if you are experiencing current difficulties as a consequence of a past distressing event, please ask about EMDR.
-You can read more about EMDR on Julia’s Trauma Therapy website.
+Julia offers EMDR for the treatment of trauma symptoms, anxiety, panic attacks, phobias and performance anxiety, as well as behavioural, relational and emotional difficulties.
+If you are struggling with any of the above, please contact us to arrange an appointment to further explore your concerns.